Home » Symptoms » Cat Symptoms A-Z » Muscle weakness

 Even if the cat refuses to eat or drink, a veterinarian should be consulted immediately, as this can lead to a further deterioration of general health.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 The veterinarian will first take a comprehensive medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. to gather information about the diet, previous illnesses, and current symptoms.
-This helps to narrow down possible causes.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. to gather information about diet, previous illnesses, and current symptoms.
+This helps narrow down possible causes.

 A physical examination, including assessment of muscle tone and neurological function, will be performed to identify visible signs of muscle weakness or atrophyAtrophy is the process of tissue, organ, or muscle reduction or wasting, often resulting from disease, disuse, or malnutrition..